The Final Cut (album): Film

 With over 1,000,000 units shipped in the United States, the Recording Industry Association of America (RIAA) certified The Final Cut Platinum in May 1983.
 It was given double Platinum certification in 1997.
 However, The Final Cut was the lowest-selling Pink Floyd studio album in the United States and worldwide since Meddle.
 Gilmour claimed that this relative commercial failure supported his assertion that much of the material was weak.
-Waters responded that it was "ridiculous" to judge a record by its sales, and that he had been approached by a woman in a shop whose father had also been killed in World War II and told him The Final Cut was "the most moving record she had ever heard".
-In 1983, Gilmour said The Final Cut was "very good but it's not personally how I would see a Pink Floyd record going".The Final Cut was released on CD in 1983.
+Waters responded that it was "ridiculous" to judge a record by its sales, and that he had been approached by a woman in a shop whose father had also been killed in the Second World War and told him The Final Cut was "the most moving record she had ever heard".
+In 1983, Gilmour said The Final Cut was "very good but it's not personally how I would see a Pink Floyd record going".

+The Final Cut was released on CD in 1983.
 A remastered and repackaged CD was issued by EMI in Europe and on Capitol Records in the US in 2004; this included an extra song, the previously released "When the Tigers Broke Free".
 In 2007, a remastered version was released as part of the Oh, by the Way box set, packaged in a miniature replica of the original gatefold LP sleeve.